nightsense/nightshell/README.md

 ### step 1 - installation

-Install nightshell by cloning this repository:
+Install nightshell by cloning this repository to `~/.nightshell`:

 ```
 git clone https://github.com/nightsense/nightshell ~/.nightshell
 ```

-(Or you could always [download the repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzip the contents to directory `~/.nightshell`.)
+(Or if you prefer, [download the repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzip the contents to directory `~/.nightshell`.)

 Once installed, you can view a list of available themes by running `ls ~/.nightshell | grep -v README`.